alik604/OpenCV-projects/readme.markdown

 ## Contents

-1. Find an ali.
+1. Find an Ali.
 Used this [educational source](https://pythonprogramming.net/haar-cascade-face-eye-detection-python-opencv-tutorial/?completed=/mog-background-reduction-python-opencv-tutorial/)
 > Facial recognition using a [HAAR cascade](https://en.wikipedia.org/wiki/Haar-like_feature) (Very basic)

 2. Can and Bottle recognition
-> Assist with foreigners with the recycling practices in North America  [HAAR cascade](https://en.wikipedia.org/wiki/Haar-like_feature)
+> Assist with foreigners with the recycling practices in North America

 3. AIplays GTA V
 > coming soon